 The results are, indeed, ironic.
 Spurred by the devastating hardships of the embargo, Cuba has become a model for the world, not only for universally meeting people’s health, educational, and other basic needs at low cost, but also for innovative sustainable ecological development.

-Consider oil.
+Let’s look briefly at the diverse ways that the US embargo triggered Cuba’s impressive improvements in both human and environmental health: Consider oil.
 After the demise of the Soviet Union the US drastically blockaded Cuba’s access to fossil fuels.
 For several months the transportation system in Havana came to a disruptive halt.
 Buses, taxis and trucks stood idle.
 Children missed school.
 People were late to work.
 Fire engines were detained.

 But within a year, Cuba imported a million bicycles from China.
 The city began to move again: more slowly but more cleanly.
 And unexpectedly, in vital ways, people’s health began to improve.
 The heavy smog layer that had carpeted the city diminished and the high rate of asthma declined.
 With the increased exercise, the number of obese people (notably fewer than in the US to begin with) decreased.
 This—combined with decreased consumption of red meat and increased intake of soybean (also a response to the embargo)—has reduced the incidence of heart disease and stroke.